Vladsoftik/PalomaPOS_Dashboard/DOCS_INTEGRATION_GUIDE.md

 **Solution**:
 - Verify API key is correct
-- Check that key is set in Vercel environment variables
+- Ensure key is included in API requests (query parameter or header)
-- Ensure key is included in API requests
+- Check that the API key matches the hardcoded key in the API endpoint files

 ### File Not Found